 Tabor Group is a charitable organisation established to help those struggling with addiction and whatever your financial circumstances, we will endeavour to accommodate you.

 The cost of treatment is €3,402 for 12 weeks.
 Residents are required to pay €150 each week.
 Tabor Group receives funding from government sources as a contribution towards the services it provides.
 Depending on your personal circumstances, you may be eligible to have some of the costs of your treatment offset by this funding.
 This will be discussed with you at assessment and we will work with you to agree a manageable payment plan under those circumstances.

-2016 sees commencement of construction for our new purpose-built facility located at Spur Hill, Togher, Cork.
-This facility will increase our capacity from 10 residents in our 12 week programme to 16, with an additional 15 units of accommodation for men who have completed the programme but require a step-down model of independent living while having access to ongoing support and care.
+2016 saw the commencement of construction for our new purpose-built facility located at Spur Hill, Togher, Cork.
+This facility has increased our capacity from 10 residents in our 12 week programme to 16, with an additional 15 units of accommodation for men who have completed the programme but require a step-down model of independent living while having access to ongoing support and care.

 This new building project is addressing both the growing addiction issue as well as the increasing homelessness issue here in Cork.
-When complete, Fellowship House will be one of the most modern facilities of its kind in the country.
-It will be unique because of its approach to providing step down support over an extended period of time all on one site.
+Since the completion, Tabor Fellowship House is now one of the most modern facilities of its kind in the country.
+It is unique because of its approach to providing step down support over an extended period of time all on one site.